clstmbrly/Practice-Testing-Area/1_ssh.md

 			mkdir /etc/sshd/authorized_keys
         ```

-  3. To allow one user to have access, place the user's PIV's SSH public key in this directory, according to the user's name: **/etc/sshd/authorized_keys/[login ID]**.
+  3. To allow one user to have access, place the user's PIV's SSH public key in this directory, according to the username: **/etc/sshd/authorized_keys/[login ID]**.

        >_Only a **root user** may modify this directory and its files.
 This ensures that access requirements are enforced._

-  4. Disable any alternative means of access (i.e., via passwords), as needed.
+  4. Disable any alternative means of access (i.e., passwords), as needed.